Susmithaa20/TaskManagement/README.md

 + Tracking for each group member to see their completed and upcoming tasks.

 ### Technologies
-TaskTracker is a collaborative project utilizing the MERN stack (MongoDB, Express, React, Node.js).
+TaskManagement is a collaborative project utilizing the MERN stack (MongoDB, Express, React, Node.js).

 ### Technical Info